kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     An output is a data destination configured by a [Fluent Bit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
 The LogPipeline supports the following output types:

     - `http`, which pushes the data to the specified http destination.
-    - `grafana-loki`, which pushes the data to a Grafana Loki service
+    - `grafana-loki`, which pushes the data to the Grafana Loki service.
     - `custom`, which supports the configuration of any destination in the Fluent Bit configuration syntax.

     See the following example of the `custom` output: